KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - **Profile Page:** This is your gaming identity hub.
 Gaming bio, achievements, and avatar.
 Customize your profile settings to make it truly yours.
 - **Contact Us:** If you encounter any issues or have questions, our friendly admins are just a message away.
 Feel free to reach out via the "Contact Us" page, and we'll assist you with any concerns or inquiries you may have.<br>

-We've designed this space to be your gaming sanctuary, where you can share, discover, and discuss gaming insights with fellow gamers.
+Designed this space to be your gaming sanctuary, where you can share, discover, and discuss gaming insights with fellow gamers.

 #### Profile Navigation: